Rhoban/workspace/README.md

 Don't forget to re-run the shell to have the change, you should then be able to run the `rhio` command.

-### Installing RoboCup monitoring software

-You can now compile the RoboCup monitoring software:

-    ./workspace build monitoring_robocup

-Run this command to add `MonitoringRobocup` to your `$PATH`:

-    echo alias "MonitoringRoboCup=\"\$PWD/devel_release/lib/monitoring_robocup/MonitoringRoboCup\"" >> ~/.bashrc

-Don't forget to re-run the shell to have the change, you should then be able to run the `MonitoringRoboCup` command.

-## Basic commands

-### Compiling the robot program (KidSize)

-Run the following to build the program:

-    ./workspace build kid_size

-### Communicating with the robot

-Our robots communicate with the `10.0.0.1` ip address, so you need to configure your computer to a compatible static address like `10.0.0.2`

-It is strongly recommended that you add your private key to the robot.
-By copying the content of `.ssh/id_rsa.pub` in the `.ssh/authorized_keys` inside the robot.

-### Deploying the program to the robot

-This will deploy the program on the robot:

-    ./deploy

-### Running the program on the robot

-This will remotely run the program on the robot

-    ./run

-### Connecting to the robot with rhio

-    rhio 10.0.0.1

 ## Workspace commands

 To pull all the repositories: